ruchanswin/justin-intern-repo/onboarding_program/Learn_about_Focus_Bear_and_set_your_goals/company_reflection.md

 ### Why do you think this mission is important?

 - Because people who are diagnosed with ADHD or autism have increased, and the age range of diagnosed has broaden, which means there will be more people who are struggled with daily lives.
-Focus Bear can help people overcome the difficulities and adapt to ordinary academic or working lives, which can result in better productivity and increased mental health.
+Focus Bear can help people overcome the difficulties and adapt to ordinary academic or working lives, which can result in better productivity and increased mental health.
 The mission has a great impact on huge population, and it also helps spread awareness for everyone to provide enough support for neurodivergent people.

 #### How does Focus Bear’s work align with your personal values or interests?